 Author: Steve Krug

 Some developers who end up on this page are web developers or work with user interfaces.
-I used to do this a lot my self, and during my time working with web development I read the book "Don't make me think".
+I used to do this a lot myself, and during my time working with web development I read the book "Don't make me think''.
 This is a fantastic and comprehensive book on usability.
 Steve Krug takes you through many annoying and irritating situations while dealing with the web.
 He illustrates the users' frustration in a way which makes you feel compassion.
 There is a lot to learn from this book.
 It is also a great entry level book for User experience.
-Even though the book focuses on web, it can still be used for general purpose User experience.
+Even though the book focuses on the web, it can still be used for general purpose user experience.